groupdocs-merger/GroupDocs.Merger-Products/english/merger/net/remove/pptm.md

 head_description: "C# .NET users to remove or delete a single page or collection of pages from a PPTM file using documents merger and split API."

 ############################# Header ############################
-title: "Delete or Remove Pages from PPTM in .NET"
+title: "Delete or Remove Pages From PPTM in .NET"
-description: "Delere or Remove a single page or collection of pages from a PPTM file using documents merger & split API for .NET (C#, ASP.NET, VB.NET, .NET Core) applications."
+description: "Delete or Remove a single page or collection of pages from a PPTM file using documents merger & split API for .NET (C#, ASP.NET, VB.NET, .NET Core) applications."
 bg_image: "https://cms.admin.containerize.com/templates/aspose/App_Themes/V3/images/bg/header1.png"
 bg_overlay: false
 button: